* DATA STRUCTURE APTITUDE *

 perform them.

-81. Name the three major set of files on disk that
+81. Name the three major set of files

 compose a database in Oracle